-In this COVID-19 era, a pocket of NYC real estate has heated up: new condos with private outdoor space.
+In the wake of COVID-19, a pocket of NYC real estate has heated up: new condos with private outdoor space.

 The good news for buyers

-Nearly 25% of the new condo units currently available in NYC include private outdoor space.
-Marketproof New Development, which mines government filings by building developers to access 1000s of unlisted off-market properties, shows that more than 2,600 units with outdoor space are currently available.
-Only 10% of these are listed on publicly available listing sites.
+Just about 29% of the new condo units currently available in NYC include private outdoor space.
+Marketproof New Development, which mines government filings by building developers to access thousands of unlisted off-market properties, shows that more than 4,300 units with outdoor space are currently available.
+Less than 10% of these are listed on publicly available listing sites.

 Most outdoor space is on the more modest side of things, at less than 200 square feet of space.